-This page has some information on where to get information and get plugged into the Community.
-If you are ready to start hacking, head to this page:
+This page has some information on where to get information and how to get plugged into the Community.
+If you are ready to start hacking, head over to one of the following sections.

-If you'd like to learn to develop add-ons for Thunderbird, check out our add-on documentation:
+If you'd like to learn to develop add-ons for Thunderbird, check out our add-on documentation with examples, tips and links to relevant resources.

 Thunderbird uses Mozilla's Bugzilla platform to report and track bugs.
 The site can also be used to generate enhancement bugs, which can be used for feature requests.
 If you want to become a contributor to Thunderbird, you will need an account on Bugzilla as you will submit patches through this platform.